 Communities are no longer ‘beneficiaries’ of charity in the paradigm created by Goonj, but rather workers who are paid in a non-monetary form of currency.
 Goonj’s work has also led to systematic changes in disaster relief and rehabilitation work across India, addressing taboo issues such as menstrual hygiene to reduce stigma and increase access.

 Goonj has established a culture and mechanism of sustained mindful giving, grounded in dignity and empathy, for vast stocks of everyday necessities.
-It collects underutilized urban materials (like clothes, books, kitchen items, etc.) and processes them (sort, repair, repurpose, clean and carefully curate) into need-based socio-geographically appropriate family kits comprising clothing, toys, utensils, footwear etc.
+It collects underutilized urban materials (like clothes, books, kitchen items, etc.) and processes them, sorting, repairing, repurposing, cleaning, and carefully curating them into need-based socio-geographically appropriate family kits comprising items such as clothing, toys, utensils, footwear and more.

-Goonj’s innovative approach has spread throughout 22 states in India, and currently handles over 3000 tons of material every year.
-Responding to the COVID-19 pandemic, Goonj escalated its urban and rural network to rapidly deliver 4.1 million kilograms of food packages and relief kits between April to October 2020 to severely affected families in the most neglected communities in 26 states/UTs, working with a strong on-ground partner network.
+Goonj’s innovative approach has spread throughout 31 states/UTs in India and has handled over 13,000 tons of material in 21-22 FY.
+Responding to the COVID-19 pandemic, Goonj escalated its urban and rural network to rapidly deliver more than 1 million family/relief kits between April 2020 and March 2022 to severely affected families in the most neglected communities, working with a strong on-ground partner network.